 Special note regarding travel to Tibet and obtaining Tibet visa

-Process for obtaining Tibet permit & visa:
+Process for obtaining Tibet permit and visa:

 - Chinese Embassy in Kathmandu needs at least 3 working days to grant the visa as per their new rules until further notice